 Other iterations of this assignment were given at CCA (California College of the Arts) as part of IxD Studio Foundations.

 Over the course of 1 week, we had a design challenge to come up with an elevator interface that services 1000 floors in a building.
 The prompt states that the building is for mixed retail, commercial and residential inhabitants.
 Additionally, we must consider how a rider selects a floor, how progress and floors are displayed, and how to access a secure floor.
+Given this was my first assignment in the program, I learned a lot more about how interaction models work together in an ecosystem.

 Students produce photos in order to participate in “Wiki Loves Monuments“, an annual international photographic competition held during the month of September.